 ch = chain

 sl st = slip stitch

-Round 1: In magic circle, ch 1, 16 dc.
-Sl st to first dc to join.
+Round 1: In magic circle, ch 1, 16 dc, join with sl st to first dc.
+(16)

 Use the 10″ tail to sew the flower and bead to the bun cover.

-This bun cover was made to be used by individuals, and small business crocheters alike.
-Selling your finished pieces in boutiques, at farmer’s markets, craft shows and other events is encouraged!
-The only thing I require is that it not be used commercially to produce millions of copies.
+This pattern was made to be used by individuals, and small business crocheters alike.
+Selling your finished pieces in boutiques, at farmer’s markets, craft shows, and other local events is encouraged!
+Please credit/link Kirsten Holloway Designs when selling finished products online.
+The only thing I require is that this pattern not be used commercially to produce hundreds of thousands of copies.